AI Exam

 - Defined as waist circumference >35 inches (88 cm) or waist-to-hip ratio >0.85.

-- Body mass index (BMI) should be assessed in all suspected cases, as obesity exacerbates metabolic risks.
+- Body mass index (BMI) should be measured in all suspected cases, as obesity intensifies metabolic risk.

 Acanthosis Nigricans

-- A velvety thickening and hyperpigmentation of the skin, commonly seen on:
+- A velvety thickening and hyperpigmentation of the skin, most often affecting:

-- Can be a cutaneous marker of malignancy.
+- May serve as a cutaneous marker of internal malignancy.

 Blood Pressure Abnormalities